chenmiaomiao/leonardsusskind/cosmology/README.md

 # Introduction
 The lecture notes of Cosmology by Professor Leonard Susskind

-From chapter 1 to 9, the notes is taken by https://www.lapasserelle.com/cosmology/
+From chapter 1 to 9, the notes can be found on https://www.lapasserelle.com/cosmology/ .